Legal Checklist for Setting Up a Restaurant in Singapore

 In particular, for halal certification, the process can take over a month and the requirements can have further knock-on financial effects on your business.
 For example, the range of dishes/cuisines you can serve would be limited to ones that can be made with only halal-certified ingredients.

-At least two Muslim staff members must be hired, they must obtain halal training certificates, at least one of them must be given a supervisory position, and these hires are subject to the MUIS’ approval.
+At least two Muslim staff members must be hired and they must obtain halal training certificates.
+At least one of them must be given a supervisory position, and these hires are subject to the MUIS’ approval.

 The MUIS can also require that laboratory testing be carried out on any of your ingredients and that a cleaning ritual be carried out on the premises by the MUIS or any agent it selects at your cost.
 These are costs that should be factored into your business plan early on when deciding whether to seek halal certification.

-Read our guide on applying for halal certification for your restaurant.
+Read more in our guide on applying for halal certification for your restaurant.

 11. Register to Pay Goods & Services Tax (If/When Needed)